mvdh7/pytzer/docs/modules/cflibs.md

 A function to evaluate the J and J' equations are contained in `cflib.jfunc`.
 Unlike the other fields within the **cflib**, only one function is provided, so this field directly contains the relevant function, rather than storing it in a dict.

-Different options for the functions needed here can be found in **pytzer.jfuncs**.
+Different options for the functions needed here can be found in **pytzer.unsymmetrical**.

 <hr />